 In Pennsylvania, most people think about retirement benefits when they hear the phrase Social Security.
 The Social Security Administration has additional benefits that are available to people, including the Social Security disability insurance program for U.S. workers.
 Workers who have suffered a disabling injury or illness and who are no longer able to earn a living might be able to recover monthly benefits that are designed to help them to make ends meet because of their disabilities.

 Unlike other types of assistance, SSDI is a type of insurance that covers workers through automatic payroll deductions.
 Many workers do not realize that this coverage might be available to them.
-Established in 1956, the SSDI program now has approximately 9.5 million people who receive benefits under it.
+Established in 1956, the SSDI program currently issues benefits to approximately 9.5 million people.

 There is a second Social Security option called Supplemental Security Income, or SSI.
 This program offers benefits to some disabled people based on their economic needs, but it is different from SSDI.
 Workers are not eligible for SSDI unless they meet the minimum requirements for work credits in addition to suffering from a disabling condition that is expected to last for at least one year or longer.

 The number of work credits that you must have to qualify for SSDI depends on your age as follows: